 According to the American Speech-Language-Hearing Association, an articulation disorder is defined as “the atypical production of speech sounds characterized by substitutions, omissions, additions or distortions that may interfere with intelligibility” (ASHA, 1993).
 Individuals with persistent articulation disorders (i.e., those that continue past age 5 or 6) are at higher risk for later literacy impairments than individuals with no history of articulation disorder or whose articulation disorder has resolved (Raitano et al., 2004).
 Importantly, articulation therapy is effective at improving speech sound errors (e.g., Sommers et al., 1967).

-Impact: This study will provide knowledge about the effectiveness of different approaches to articulation interventions.
+Impact: This study provided knowledge about the efficiency and effectiveness of different modalities of articulation interventions.

 Werfel, K. L., Brooks, M. C., & Fitton, L. (2019).
 The comparative efficiency of speech sound interventions that differ by delivery modality: flashcards versus tablet.
 Communication Disorders Quarterly, OnlineFirst, 1-9. doi: 1177/1525740119859520 Infographic